jcolag/entropy-arbitrage/2025-06-28-first-woman-2.md

 ## What's Adaptable?

 This issue introduces us to fellow astronauts Meshaya Billy and Martin (no surname), and the Moon Radio Telescope.
-The updated two-wheeled robots receive the new name "rim rovers," and the mission in this issue gets named [Artemis](https://en.wikipedia.org/wiki/Artemis_program) 23, implying that the events take place substantially after the planned Artemis X in 2035[^1].
+The updated two-wheeled robots receive the new name "rim rovers," and the mission in this issue gets named {% wiki Artemis_program|Artemis|en %} 23, implying that the events take place substantially after the planned Artemis X in 2035[^1].
 A further-in-the-future Mars mission, ten years out from the events in the first issue, also closes out the issue, though we don't learn much about it.

 [^1]:  Possibly much later, really, considering that NASA's Inspector General called ten missions in ten years [unrealistic](https://www.nasa.gov/wp-content/uploads/2024/04/fy-2025-budget-request-summary-updated.pdf).

-The telescope seems to specifically adapt the proposed [Lunar Crater Radio Telescope](https://en.wikipedia.org/wiki/Lunar_Crater_Radio_Telescope) (LCRT).
+The telescope seems to specifically adapt the proposed {% wiki Lunar_Crater_Radio_Telescope|Lunar Crater Radio Telescope|en %} (LCRT).

 ## Coming Attractions